trust is the invisible lifeline that connects us to forming safe relationships – with ourself, with others, and the world.

 by doing so, you are not only able to do the things that bring you true pleasure, but you’re also helping heal your inner child.

-now, people do grow and change so maybe what you used to enjoy as a child no longer brings you happiness, that is perfectly fine.
+now, people do grow and change, so maybe what you used to enjoy as a child no longer brings you happiness, and that is perfectly fine.

-whether you’ve simply grown out of it, it brings back unwanted memories and triggers you or you don’t have the resources/places/people around you anymore to do them.
+(whether you’ve simply grown out of it, it brings back unwanted memories and triggers, or you don’t have the resources/places/people around you anymore to do them.)

-if so, think about what you do during your day, week or month, where you have a genuine smile and you feel a sense of peace and joy.
+if so, have a think about what you do during your day, week, or month, where you have a genuine smile.

 what i loved about today and what made me smile.

-sometimes we take what we have in life for granted, but when you are consciously looking out for the things that bring you joy within your day, you will be able to notice what you love.
+sometimes we tend take what we have in life for granted, but when you begin to consciously look out for the things that bring you joy within your day, it almost becomes second nature to notice what you love.

 this is commonly known as gratitude.